ScottColson/CCLLCCodeLibraries/docs/CCLLC.Core.ProcessModel.md

 The _CCLLC.ProcessModel.IRecordPointer_ interface provides a system agnostic way to point to a records in a data table based system.
 The _IRecordPointer_ provides getters for Record Type (e.g. entity name) and Id.
 This is analogous to the EntityReference provided by the Microsoft.Xrm.Sdk.
 However, _IRecordPointer_ is not locked in to GUID based unique record identifiers.
 It can represent alternate pointer types such as int, or strings.

 The _CCLLC.ProcesModel.RecordPointer_ class provides a default implementation of the _IRecordPointer_ interface.

 ## Cache

-TBD
+The _CCLLC.Core.ICache_ interface defines the cache implementation used in the process model and the _CCLLC.Core.DefaultCache_ implements that interface using the System.Runtime MemoryCache.

 ## Settings Provider

-TBD
+Access to name-value paired settings is provided through the _CCLLC.Core.ISettingsProvider_ interface.
+_CCLLC.Core.SettingsProvider_ provides the default implementation of that interface.
+The default settings provider is created using the _CCLLC.Core.SettingsProviderFactory_ class.

+The _GetValue\<T>(key, defaultValue)_ method supports type casting the string value into most common data types such as int, decimal, and Boolean.
+These type conversions are based on the Convert.ChangeType method.
+In addition to these standard conversions, the following specific conversions are supported:
+- _GetValue\<TimeSpan?>_ will convert a numeric setting value to a nullable TimeSpan object assuming the number represents the number of 'seconds' for the TimeSpan.
+- _GetValue\<string[]>_ will convert the value to a string array assuming comma or semicolon value delineations.

+The _SettingsProviderFactory_ requires a data connector that implements the _CCLLC.Core.SettingsProviderDataConnector_ interface.
+This data connector implementation must be registered in the IoC Container as in the orchestration layer of the overall process.
+The container will create the data connector and inject it into the factory which uses it when creating a loaded setting provider.

+The factory caches the created settings provider object for 15 minutes.
+This default cache timeout can be altered by creating a setting in the setting provider named "CCLLC.SettingsCacheTimeOut" with a numeric value indicating the number of seconds to cache the settings.

 ## Tracing and Tracking

-TBD
+_IProcessExectionContext_ provides four method signatures for capturing logging information:

+- _Trace(severityLevel, message, args)_ writes a message with severity level flagging and optional string formatting arguments to the logging system.
+- _Trace(message, args)_ writes a message with severity level 'information' and optional string formatting arguments to the logging system.
+- _TrackEvent(name)_ captures the name of a specific event in the logging system, depending on exact implementation this might just be a specifically formatted trace message.
+- _TrackException(exception)_ captures information about an code execution exception to the logging system.;

+The actual implementation of these methods and therefore the outcome of the method calls is left to the implementing class.